rajabishek/blogger/source/_drafts/Java-Essentials.md

 1. **Floating point numbers** - This includes `float` and `double`, which represent numbers with fractional precision.
 1. **Characters** - The `char` datatype is used to represent characters that represents symbols in a character set, like letters and numbers.
 1. **Boolean**- The `boolean` datatype is used to represent true/false values.
+Any type that we define are also is built up using these basic primitive types.
+Thus they form the basis for all other types of data that you can create.
+Although Java is otherwise completely object-oriented, the primitive types are not.
+They represent single values and are not object oriented.
+The reason for not modeling the primitive types as classes is for performance.
+Making the primitive types into classes would have degraded performance very much.